FearDread/guerrilla_ui/README.md

 Guerrilla UI was inspired by [Articles](http://www.ubelly.com/2011/11/scalablejs/) and talks given by Nicholas Zakas which can be seen here ["Scalable JavaScript Application Architecture"](https://www.youtube.com/watch?v=vXjVFPosQHw) or with this [Slideshow](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture).

 The GUI architecture is designed to make DOM manipulation, event handling, animations, extensability and networking even simpler.
 With [jQuery](https://jquery.com) being its base library <GUI> takes the write less and do more philosiphy another step forward.

+## Contributing
+Guerrilla UI is now open for contributions and looking for javascript programmers to help expand the default sandbox api!
+Email author FearDread (ghaptonstall@gmail.com) or message via github to get in touch and become a part of this amazing project!
+Once in contact, contribution guidlines will be given and explained.

 ## Getting started ##